Android-BD/learn-a-foreign-language/README.md

 5. See the word itself + the meanings (one row per line) when the word was swiped left (alongside the meanings)
 6. Add ability to logout (available on Android and the website)
 7. Add some feedback with `Alert`
+8. Automatically redirect on the website when not logged in or when already logged in

 ### 0.3